someguynamedjosh/nodespeak/design/language.md

 you put `return` in an `if` call inside the definition for `demo`, then it would cause the `demo` function to return. `break` would return from the lambda inside the `if` function.
-Note that, unlike other languages, there *must* be a semicolon at the end of the `if` call, since it is a function in waveguide, while in other languages it is a statement.
+Note that, unlike other languages, there *must* be a semicolon at the end of the `if` call, since it is a function in nodespeak, while in other languages it is a statement.
 Here's a code block demonstrating all the principles mentioned:
 ```rust